MorvanZhou/Tensorflow-Computer-Vision-Tutorial/README.md

 In these tutorials, we will learn to build several Convolutional Neural Networks (CNNs) developed recent years.

-All methods mentioned below have their video and text tutorial in Chinese.
+All methods mentioned below are working in progress.
+Later, They will have their video and text tutorial in Chinese.
 Visit [莫烦 Python](https://morvanzhou.github.io/) for more.

 * Visualize filters and convolutions
   * [Visualization](/codes/000_visualization.py)